5 gravel routes in Haute Maurienne Vanoise

 5 gravel routes in Haute Maurienne Vanoise, Col Clapier, in the footsteps of Hannibal

-In the footsteps of Hannibal
+In Hannibal's footsteps

-Rolling and very varied memory path
+A rolling and varied memory trail

 5 gravel routes on Haute Maurienne Vanoise, the Fréjus pass, a rolling and varied memory trail